microsoft/nodejs-guidelines/README.md

 > :triangular_flag_on_post: **TODO** Add description about how to authorize the machine using `npm adduser`.

-### Local vs. Global packages
+### Local vs. global packages
 There are two types of npm packages - locally installed packages and globally installed packages.
 It's not an exact science, but in general...
 * Locally installed packages are packages that are specific to your application
 * Globally installed packages tend to be CLI tools and the like

 We went through locally installed packages above, and installing packages globally is very similar.
 The only difference is the `-g` command.

-1. `npm install http-server -g` will install the module globally
+1. `npm install http-server -g` will install the module globally.

-  > :bulb: The module will be installed to the path specified when you run `npm bin -g`
+  > :bulb: The module will be installed to the path indicated by `npm bin -g`.

-2. `http-server .` to start a basic fileserver from any directory
+2. `http-server .` to start a basic fileserver from any directory.

-  > :bulb: If this doesn't work, make sure that the global `node_modules` directory has been added to your `PATH`

 ## Customizing your Windows development environment
 ### Command line console recommendations and other useful tools